-(d) The Secretariat shall maintain a website for the Committee which should include all public documents relevant to the Committee's work, including the List, relevant resolutions, public reports of the Committee, relevant press releases, and reports submitted by Member States pursuant to subparagraph 3 (a) (vi.) of resolution 1591 (2005), paragraph 5 of resolution 1891 (2009), paragraph 6 of resolution 1945 (2010) and paragraph 13 of resolutions 2035 (2012) and 2091 (2013).
-Information on the website should be updated in an expeditious manner and in all official languages.
+(d) The Secretariat shall maintain a website for the Committee which should include all public documents relevant to the Committee's work, including the List, relevant resolutions, public reports of the Committee, relevant press releases, and reports submitted by Member States pursuant to paragraph 25 of resolution 1970 (2011).
+Information on the website should be updated in an expeditious manner.

-(e) The Committee may consider, as appropriate, visits by the Chair and/or Committee Members to selected countries to enhance the full and effective implementation of the measures referred to above, with a view to encouraging States to comply fully with the relevant resolutions as well as enhancing interaction and dialogue with States:
+(e) The Committee may consider, as appropriate, visits by the Chairman and/or Committee Members to selected countries to enhance the full and effective implementation of the measures referred to above, with a view to encouraging States to comply fully with the relevant resolutions:

-- The Committee shall consider and approve the proposal to visit selected countries, and coordinate such visits with the other subsidiary organs of the Security Council as appropriate. - The Chair will contact the selected countries through their Permanent Missions in New York, and will also send letters seeking their prior consent and explaining the objectives of the trip. - iii.
-The Secretariat will provide the Chair and the Committee with the necessary assistance in this regard. - iv.
-Upon his/her return the Chair will prepare a comprehensive report on the findings of the trip and will brief the Committee orally and in writing.
+i.
+The Committee shall consider and approve the proposal to visit selected countries, and coordinate such visits with the other subsidiary organs of the Security Council as appropriate.

+ii.
+The Chairman will contact the selected countries through their Permanent Missions in New York, and will also send letters seeking their prior consent and explaining the objectives of the trip. iii.
+The Secretariat and the Panel of Experts will provide the Chairman and the Committee with the necessary assistance in this regard.

+iv.
+Upon his/her return the Chairman will prepare a comprehensive report on the findings of the trip and will brief the Committee orally and in writing.